apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-submarine/src/site/markdown/InstallationGuide.md

-### Nvidia Driver Installation
+### Nvidia Driver Installation (Only for Nvidia GPU equipped nodes)

+To make a clean installation, if you have requirements to upgrade GPU drivers.
 If nvidia driver/cuda has been installed before, They should be uninstalled firstly.

 ```
 # uninstall cuda：